UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Conclusion

 \section{Conclusion}

 In this work, we proposed UncertaINR: a Bayesian reformulation of INR-based image reconstruction.
 In the high-stakes and well-motivated application of CT image reconstruction, UncertaINR attained calibrated uncertainty estimates without sacrificing reconstruction quality relative to other classical, INR-based, and CNN-based reconstruction techniques on realistic, noisy, and underdetermined data.
-In the context of INR UQ, contrary to common intuition, we found that simple and efficient MCD rivaled (even outperformed) the popular DE and the sophisticated, yet computationally-expensive HMC methods.
+In the context of INR UQ, contrary to common intuition, we found that simple and efficient MC Dropout rivaled (even outperformed) the popular deep ensembles and the sophisticated, yet computationally-expensive Hamiltonian Monte Carlo methods.
 UncertaINR's strategic use of INRs outperformed classical reconstruction approaches, while alleviating key challenges faced by state-of-the-art DL methods -- namely generalizability and small-scale medical datasets.
 In addition to informing doctor diagnoses, UncertaINR's well-calibrated uncertainty estimates could pave the way for reduced healthcare costs, via methods like automated triage, and reduced patient radiation exposure, via methods like active learning.